-The objective of the Mount St. Joseph University Disaster, Emergency Response and Notification Plan (the "Plan") is to provide a guide explaining how students, faculty, staff, and visitors should respond in the event of various types and levels of disasters and emergencies that might occur on or around campus.
+The objective of the Mount St. Joseph University Disaster, Emergency Response and Notification Plan (the "Plan") is to provide a guide explaining how students, faculty, staff, and visitors should respond in the event of various types and levels of disasters and emergencies that might occur on or around campus, as well as the types of communications the University will provide to students, faculty, and staff in the event of an emergency or other event impacting campus.
 A copy of this Plan is located on MSJ's website at: www.msj.edu.

-This Plan applies to a broad range of situations, including natural disasters, such as floods, severe storms and tornadoes, or man-made disasters, such as chemical accidents, fires, explosions, armed intruders, and bomb threats, as well as any other situation that may disrupt the normal operations of MSJ or when the MSJ community is at risk of harm.
+This Plan applies to a broad range of situations, including natural disasters, such as floods, severe storms and tornadoes, or man-made disasters, such as chemical accidents, fires, explosions, armed intruders, and bomb threats, inclement weather, cyberattacks, as well as any other situation that may disrupt the normal operations of MSJ or when the MSJ community is at risk of harm.
 This Plan is designed to address any and all risks of harm to the MSJ community on MSJ property, but does not encompass all instances of business risks that may occur given the dynamic nature of the MSJ environment.
-In addition to the Plan, MSJ has implemented numerous other policies and procedures that focus on more narrow business risks, including, but not limited to, the MSJ Inclement Weather Policy that addresses weather situations that may create hazardous conditions for travel to and from campus, Inclement Weather Policy, the MSJ Crisis Communications Plan that is maintained by the MSJ Communications Department, and the MSJ Lab Safety and Chemical Hygiene Plan that is maintained by the MSJ Chemistry and Biology Departments.
+In addition to the Plan, MSJ has implemented numerous other policies and procedures that focus on more narrow business risks, including, but not limited to, the MSJ Lab Safety and Chemical Hygiene Plan that is maintained by the MSJ Chemistry and Biology Departments.